liborty/times/README.md

 ## Conclusion

-Please see `tests/test.rs` for examples of how to specify the closures and call these functions on them.
+Please see [`tests/test.rs`](https://github.com/liborty/times/blob/main/tests/tests.rs) for examples of how to specify the closures and call these functions on them.

 ## Appendix - Recent Releases

+**Version 1.0.3** Updated the dependencies.

 **Version 1.0.2** Added simple `bench` for timing closures that take no or constant arguments.